Blendify/blender-manual/trunk/blender_docs/manual/render/engines/eevee/introduction.rst

 speed and interactivity while achieving the goal of previewing :abbr:`PBR (Physically Based Rendering)` materials.
 It is designed to be a viewport engine but also offers high quality output for final render.

-Eevee also powers the lookdev mode (TODO 2.8 link).
+Eevee also powers the lookdev mode (TODO2.8 link).